Cross-companion/wembox/Research files/future-features.md

 #### ADJUST THE PROCESS OF CREATING A NEW INTEREST TOPIC (SENIOR-ADMIN)

 - 18/10/2023
   - When creating a new interest topic, I have to adjust the implementation so that if the process is running and a new interest / interest topic is created, it reflects on the userConfig file and in all the already created users.
-I will do this by adding the newly created item to the userConfig.INTEREST / .DEFAULT variables so that any new user created automatically recieves this new item.
+I will do this by adding the newly created item to the userConfig.INTEREST / .DEFAULT variables so that any new user created automatically receives this new item.
 And also, add the newly created item to all the users in the users collection.

 #### TIE BRANDED HASHTAG TO SERIES